 Pulmonary and Critical Care Medicine Fellowship (Florida)

-The Pulmonary and Critical Care Medicine Fellowship at Mayo Clinic in Jacksonville is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+The Pulmonary and Critical Care Medicine Fellowship at Mayo Clinic's campus in Florida is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

-This fellowship results in eligibility for the American Board of Internal Medicine (ABIM) certification examination in pulmonary medicine.
+This fellowship results in eligibility for the American Board of Internal Medicine certification examinations in both Pulmonary Disease and Critical Care Medicine.

 The Pulmonary and Critical Care Medicine Fellowship began in 1999, and since that time, more than 30 physicians have completed training.
 It is anticipated that two fellows will complete training in this program annually.